Korean Cooking Ingredients: A Comprehensive Guide

 - Mung bean starch (cheongpodo-muk garu, 청포도묵 가루) – flour made with mung bean starch to make Korean jelly salad

-Dried noodles
+Other Dried noodles

-Meat, fresh produce, and cold staples
+Meat, fresh produce, and cold ingredients

 - Beef bulgogi slice (bulgogi-yong sogogi, 불고기용 소고기) – thinly sliced beef ribeye or sirloin are for making bulgogi (Korean beef).
 The slices are packed together and often sold as frozen.
 Make sure to thaw it completely before adding to the marinade.

-- Beef brisket (jangjorim sogogi, 장조림 소고기) – a chunk of brisket is for making spicy Korean beef soup (yukgaejang) or soy braised Korean beef side dish (jangjorim).
+- Beef brisket (jangjorim sogogi, 장조림 소고기) – a chunk of brisket is for making spicy Korean beef soup (yukgaejang) or soy braised beef side dish (jangjorim).

-Pork (dueji gogi, 돼지고기)
+Pork (dueji gogi)

 - Pork belly (samgyupsal, 삼겹살) – You can find either a chunk of pork belly for making bossam or thinly shaved pork belly for grilling or pan-frying.
-Thick pork belly is available in either with skin-on or skinless depending on your personal preference
+Also,Thick pork belly is available in either with skin-on or skinless depending on your personal preference

 - Pork short ribs (dueji galbi, 돼지갈비) – pork short ribs make delicious Korean braised pork short ribs.
 You can use with other marinade to make pork galbi-jjim.

 - Pork shoulder (dueji moksal, 돼지목살) – comes in either in thick or thin slices.
-They are great for making spicy Korean pork bulgogi and other pork stir-fry dishes.
+They are great for making spicy pork bulgogi and other pork stir-fry dishes.

 Produce – vegetables (야채)